vspruyt/FastAhrs/README.md

 - Outlier removal for accelerometer values to deal with fast motion
 - Advanced accelerometer calibration (12 parameters; 9 for scaling, 3 for offsets)
 - Support to drive pin output for indicator leds showing anomaly and initialization status
+- Boiler plate code to write and read calibration to/from EEPROM on the Teensy

 This repo also contains a Python notebook to perform accelerometer calibration, by posing it as an optimization problem.
 The advantage of this approach is that you don't need to hold